A Modern Metrical Psalter

-The Digital Splitleaf Psalter was created thanks to recent technological development that allow for dynamic music content to be displayed on webpages.
+The Digital Splitleaf Psalter was created thanks to recent technological developments that allow for dynamic music content to be displayed on webpages.
 This technology is incredibly lightweight, so it does not require large amounts of data or a high-speed internet connection like many image-based music apps.
-It also offers greater flexibility in pairing texts and tunes over the image-based solutions.
+It also offers greater flexibility to pair different texts and tunes, which image-based solutions do not allow.
 The software packages used here are open-source and have significant communities of scholars and developers maintaining them.

 All Psalm texts are stored in Extensible Markup Language (XML) following the standards established by the Text Encoding Initiative.
 This is a method of annotating texts that allows for signficiant flexibility in the ways the text is presented.
 As XML, the psalm versifications are not tied to any proprietary software and therefore can be easily preserved and adapted for a variety of uses.

 The tunes have similarly been stored in XML, this time using the standards established by the Music Encoding Initiative.
 As with TEI-based text documents, MEI offers significant flexibility in the ways notated music is captured in a text-based format, including the ability to comment on various musical aspects and the ability to include variants from different sources.
 Using the Verovio application, MEI files can be viewed in websites such as this, and the files can be exported to other formats that allow for editing and analysis.